 Monero Mining: How to Mine Monero

 As I mentioned earlier, you don’t need to purchase special hardware for XMR mining.
 Anyone with a computer can mine Monero.
-But with that said, the more powerful the hardware, the better.
+With that said, the more powerful the hardware, the better.

 There are several ways to mine Monero, but before we get into that, you need to know what a Monero mining pool is.